Dutch army strategy and armament in WWII

 It is probably quite common knowledge that at the start of the German offensive in the West [Fall Gelb] on 10 May 1940, the Dutch armed forces suffered from a substantial lack of strength and capacity.
 The specific details and how the Dutch armed forces compared to - for instance - the Belgian and French armies are not very well known though.

 In order to facilitate visitors of our WWII sites, we have tried to prepare an informative summary about the strategy, organisation, strength and armament of the Dutch armed forces in May 1940.

 We would like to stress that this summary is specifically intended to present general information and not high levels of detail.
 We trust that the majority of our visitors shall feel quite well served with information given hereunder.

-We have tried to compare Dutch ranks and military vocabulary with their English' and German equals (of those days).
+We have tried to compare Dutch ranks and military vocabulary with their English' and German peers (of those days).

 The below listed common rank-system applied in May 1940:

 |1e Luitenant||1st Lieutenant||Oberleutnant||Obersturmführer|